-- Ultra-High Frequency (UHF)/Very High Frequency (VHF) Narrowbanding.27 The FCC mandated all non-federal LMR licensees operating between 150 and 512 MHz and using 25 kilohertz (kHz) bandwidth voice channels migrate to 12.5 kHz bandwidth or equivalent efficiency by January 1, 2013.
+- Ultra-High Frequency (UHF)/Very High Frequency (VHF) Narrowbanding.
+The FCC mandated all non-federal LMR licensees operating between 150 and 512 MHz and using 25 kilohertz (kHz) bandwidth voice channels to migrate to 12.5 kHz bandwidth or equivalent efficiency by January 1, 2013.
 Grant applicants should ensure existing LMR systems are compliant with these narrowbanding requirements and consult with the SWIC and the FCC on any non-compliance issues to avoid admonishment, monetary fines, or loss of license.
-Grant applicants that have not complied with the FCC narrowband mandate may face limitations on their eligibility for federal funding.28 - 800 MHz Reconfiguration (Rebanding).29 In 2004, the FCC ordered the reconfiguration of portions of the 800 MHz band to separate public safety systems from commercial cellular networks and thereby reduce harmful interferences.
+Grant applicants that have not complied with the FCC narrowband mandate may face limitations on their eligibility for federal funding. - 800 MHz Reconfiguration (Rebanding).
+In 2004, the FCC ordered the reconfiguration of portions of the 800 MHz band to separate public safety systems from commercial cellular networks and thereby reduce harmful interference.
 800 MHz rebanding is complete in most areas of the U.S. but remains to be completed in the U.S.-Mexico border region.
-Public safety entities contemplating communication projects in areas still undergoing rebanding should consult their SWIC, the FCC, and the 800 MHz Transition Administrator, which is responsible for overseeing the rebanding process and providing technical assistance to affected licensees. - T-Band Migration.
-The Middle Class Tax Relief and Job Creation Act of 2012 authorized the future auction of the 470-512 MHz ultra-high frequency band, referred to as the T-Band.
-Several large urban areas use the T-Band for public safety communications.30 The Act requires the FCC to commence the auction process by 2021 and requires T-Band public safety licensees to relocate from the T-Band to other, unspecified spectrum, two years after the completion of the auction of this spectrum.
-The Act charges NTIA with administration of a grant program for relocation out of auction proceeds.
-T-Band licensees are currently eligible to relocate to public safety channels in the VHF (150-174 MHz), UHF (450-470 MHz), 700 MHz, and 800 MHz bands, to the extent channels in these bands are available, and the Commission has prioritized availability of certain channels in these bands for T-Band licensees.
-Spectrum may also be available through leasing, or partitioning/ disaggregation of other narrowband public safety or commercial spectrum.
-Grant applicants seeking funding for relocation of T-Band systems should consult the FCC,31 SWIC, and https://www.fcc.gov/document/guidance-licensees-fccs-narrowband-operation-requirement.
-Grant applicants with questions on narrowbanding may contact the FCC at: narrowbanding@fcc.gov.
+Public safety entities contemplating communication projects in areas still undergoing rebanding should consult their SWIC, the FCC, and the 800 MHz Transition Administrator, which is responsible for overseeing the rebanding process and providing technical assistance to affected licensees. - T-Band Migration and Auction Repealed.
+In the Consolidated Appropriations Act, 2021, Congress repealed provisions in the Middle Class Tax Relief and Job Creation Act of 2012, which required the future auction of the 470-512 MHz (T-Band) spectrum currently licensed to public safety entities.
+As a result, the FCC will neither auction the T-Band nor require T-Band public safety licensees to relocate from the T-Band. - 700 MHz Public Safety Broadband Spectrum.
+The Middle Class Tax Relief and Job Creation Act of 2012 authorized the establishment of the NPSBN, dedicated 20 MHz of spectrum (Band 14) for this purpose, and made the FirstNet Authority the single licensee for Band 14.